17 Cake and Cookie Recipes That Don't Require a Mixer

 There are all kind of occasions when you might need or want to bake sans mixer.
 Whether you're on vacation in a rental, at a friend's place (and they don't have a well-equipped kitchen), just getting starting with baking, or looking for a fuss-free recipe that delivers, these 15 cake and cookie recipes are delicious and don't require a stand or a hand mixer.
 Old-fashioned kitchen essentials like a wire whisk, rubber spatula, pastry blender, and rolling pin are all the tools you need.

 No mixer doesn't mean a less than impressive baked good.
-This Skillet Chocolate Chip Cookie, pictured here, is simpler than making a batch of chocolate chip cookies—you only need a wooden spoon to mix the dough.
+The Skillet Chocolate Chip Cookie that's pictured here is simpler than making a batch of chocolate chip cookies—you only need a wooden spoon to mix the dough.
 And Citrus Cornmeal Cake with Wine-Roasted Strawberries has an incredible, aromatic flavor, it tastes as good as its name suggests.
 To make things even easier for you, we made sure these cakes and cookie recipes were all-around accessible: Spiced Orange Palmiers don't require making batter or dough since they're made with store-bought puff pastry.
 And our Five-Ingredient Chocolate Chip Cookies are gluten-free.
 Almond butter brings the recipe together but you could substitute your favorite nut butter.)

 Treats like S'mores Bars, Butter Pecan Blondies, and Big-Batch Triple-Chocolate Brownie Bars aren't exactly cookies or a cake, the texture and flavor of these bar cookies falls somewhere in between which means their ripe for inclusion in this collection of ideas.
 They come together easily with just a few turns of a spatula, and are a great recipes for kids to help out with.

-No food processor is needed to make the dough for these oat shortcakes.
-A pastry blender, two knives, or your hands will take care of the mixing.
+No mixer or food processor is needed to make the dough for these oat shortcakes.
+A pastry blender, two knives, or your hands will take care of the dough.

 A kid-friendly dessert that doesn't require you to pitch a tent, light a fire, or skewer anything.
 These updated puffed cereal bars incorporate toasted mini marshmallows, broken graham cracker pieces, and chopped chocolate for a casual backyard twist on a classic treat.